With AccessLine, your business could unlock rewards for each and every dollar spent.

-Receive 75,000 bonus Membership Rewards points when you spend $3,000 on your new card within 3 months of your approval date.
-Plus, enjoy no annual fee for the first year (annual fee of just $395 applies thereafter).
+Receive 100,000 bonus Membership Rewards points when you spend $3,000 on your new card within 3 months of your approval date.
 New Card Members only.
-Offer ends 3 June 2020.
+Offer ends 7 October 2020.

-50,000 bonus Membership Rewards points.
-Simply spend $1,000 on your new Gold Business Card within 4 months of your approval date.
-Offer ends 29th July 2020.
+100,000 bonus Membership Rewards points.
+Simply spend $1,000 on your new Gold Business Card within 2 months of your approval date.
+Offer ends 7 October 2020.
 New American Express Card Members only.
+Membership Rewards enrolment required.

 You’re also eligible to use AccessLine if you hold one of the following Cards: